just-the-docs/just-the-docs/operations/PROPOSALS/PROPOSAL_PROCESS.md

 ### 7\.
 Learn

-The best way to measure proposal win-rate is "revenue won" / "revenue bid", because it reflects the proposal value.
+The best way to measure proposal win-rate is simply to measure the "revenue won" because it reflects the proposal value.
+Knowing your overall percentage is helpful too, in order to evaluate our ability to win a given new proposal.

-50% is a sweet spot to aim for, to balance risk-taking and revenue.
+Get a debriefing whenever possible - If you lose, always ask for a DEBRIEF with the evaluator and a breakdown of our score.
+This is one of the most valuable tools for winning the next proposal.

-Get a debriefing whenever possible.
+Balance risk-taking and revenue.